rpgp/rpgp/README.md

 - Security Status: [STATUS_SECURITY.md](docs/SECURITY_STATUS.md)
 - Supported Platforms: [PLATFORMS.md](docs/PLATFORMS.md)

-## OpenPGP is a layered technology

-OpenPGP can be thought of as a multi-layered technology, roughly like this:

-1. Wire format: packets, armor, ...
-2. Cryptographic building blocks (e.g. OpenPGP signatures, encryption containers)
-3. Composite objects (e.g. certificates, messages)
-4. OpenPGP semantics (e.g.: expiration, revocation, key flags)

-Of these layers, the OpenPGP RFC specifies more or less 1-3, while 4 is not specified in any detail.

-Like the RFC, rPGP handles layers 1-3, but explicitly does not deal with 4.
-Applications that need OpenPGP semantics must implement them manually, or rely on additional libraries to deal with that layer.

 ## rPGP is a low-level OpenPGP library

 rPGP offers abstractions for handling the formats and mechanisms specified in RFC 9580.